-While there are many recognized benefits to removing moisture from coal, the historical problems with coal de-hydration are that when the moisture is removed from coal, coal becomes very friable, leading to coal dust, spontaneous combustion, and a host of other problems.
+While there are many recognized benefits to removing moisture from coal, the historical problems with coal de-hydration are that when the moisture is removed from coal, coal becomes very friable, leading to re-absorption and spontaneous combustion.
 In addition, other dehydration technologies, such as briquetting and pelleting, have been very expensive with less than positive results.
-To date, there is no proven viable economic process for the
+To date, CCTI’s technology is the only proven viable economic process for the

 moisture dust free feedstock for power generation.
 Removing moisture reduces shipping costs by weight and the delivery of less volume of higher ranking coals to meet the requirements of the end user.
 Increasing the coal ranking improves the market price and salability of coal.
-Using relatively inexpensive coal and upgrading its BTU ranking often creates an arbitrage between the disproportionate market prices of lower ranking coals versus their higher ranking counterparts.
+Using relatively inexpensive coal and upgrading its BTU ranking often creates an arbitrage between the disproportionate market prices of lower ranking coals versus their higher-ranking counterparts.
 The applications on most coals are very compelling, even bringing much higher value to stranded reserves, low ranking